fashberg/WThermostatBeca/README.md

 You need the WiFi Version!
 (W in productname suffix, like -GALW).
 There is also a version without WLAN.

 The BHT Version is for heating only.
 The BAC-Version has modes Cooling, Heating and Ventilation.
-The HBT-002-GA/GB/GC versions only differs in relais-wiring.
+The BHT-002-GA/GB/GC versions only differs in relays-wiring.

 * GA - Water-Heating
-  * Two Relais for opening and closing valve
+  * Two Relays for opening and closing valve
-  * Only one Relais will be closed at the same time
+  * Only one Relay will be closed at the same time
-  * Closing Relais PIN 1 - PIN 3 (N or L)
+  * Closing Relay PIN 1 - PIN 3 (N or L)
-  * Opening Relais PIN 2 - PIN 3 (N or L)
+  * Opening Relay PIN 2 - PIN 3 (N or L)
   * Product Spec says Max Power: 3 A
 * GB - Electric-Heating
   * Connect Heating between PIN 1 and PIN 2
   * Product Spec says Max Power: 16 A
 * GC - Water/Gas Boiler
-  * One Relais - potential free
+  * One Relay - potential free (dry contact)
-  * Relaise on PIN 1 - PIN 2 (dry contacts)
+  * Relay on PIN 1 - PIN 2 (dry contacts)
   * Product Spec says Max Power: 3 A

+### External Temperature Sensor
+You can connect one external NTC temperature sensor (type 10K, 3950) to BHT-002 thermostates, for GB-Model it's included.
+In settings menu of MCU (option 4) you can switch between internal (IN), external (OU) and All (AL).
+* IN-Mode: MCU reports only temperature of internal sensor and uses it for thermostat room-temperature.
+Value "floorTemperature" shows 0.00, or last measured value of OU- or AL-Mode (even after restart or re-powering).
+* OU-Mode: MCU reports only temperature of external sensor and uses it for thermostat room-temperatur.
+Values "temperature" and "floorTemperature" are the same (external sensor).
+* AL-Mode: MCU reports both temperatures, uses internal sensor for room-temperature and external sensor for maximum floor temperature overheating protection.
+Values "temperature" and "floorTemperature" are both valid.

 ## Download binaries
 Pre-built binaries can be downloaded at <a href="https://github.com/fashberg/WThermostatBeca/releases">releases-page</a>.